-·

-Application : Applied.
+Application Applied.

-Explanation on : In the search for suitable Board candidates, the Company maintains a

-application of the pool of potential Board candidates from internal and external

-practice introductions, recommendations and independent sources with

-director databases, including databases for women directors.
+Explanation on application of the practice In the search for suitable Board candidates, the Company maintains a pool of potential Board candidates from internal and external introductions, recommendations and independent sources with director databases, including databases for women directors.

-Explanation for :
+Explanation for : departure

-departure

-Large companies are re equired to complete the columns below.
-Non-large companies are

-encouraged to complete t he columns below.
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

 Measure :

 Timeframe :